 It also provides support for a wide range of Localization Resources like .strings (.stringsdict), images, markdown, and others.

-It is built on top of XLIFF format and still uses it for storing localized strings.
+It is built on top of the XLIFF format and still uses it for storing localized strings.

 Localization Resources are store in